Fortyseven/ircawp/README.md

 An easy to setup Llama.cpp-based IRC bot with easily extensible plugin functionality.

+Ircawp is under *heavy development* and may undergo significant changes.
+I'm already planning a refactor to make it easier to port to other services, like Discord.

 ## Why "ircawp"? (or "I want a the golden goose now!")

 It's the name of an old bot we had on IRC in the late 1990s.
 Back then it was a more straightforward bot that would handle channel operations, bans, etc. Then it